trel/irods-compound-resource/tests/TESTS.md

 # Testing

-The following document descibes how to perform some tests to see if the compound resource works as desired.
-For SURFsara a delayed copy to the compound resource is desired.
+The following document describes how to perform some tests to see if the compound resource works as desired.
+For SURFsara a delayed copy to the archive resource is desired.
 This is setup in the rules and is tested.

-The resource `eudat` is a composable resource with a cache and compound resource.
+The resource `eudat` is a composable compound resource with a cache and archive resource.

 It uses a `iput` and `irepl` example to test 2 cases.